What’s the most valuable selling page on a web site?

 FAQ pages get LOTS of traffic.

-And that, dear reader, is where the secret lies to turning your FAQ page into a powerful selling machine.
+And that, dear reader, is where your opportunity lies to turning your FAQ page into a powerful selling machine.

 We live in a world of immediate gratification.
 No one wants to “work” to figure anything out.
 So the FAQ page is today’s impatient prospect’s BFF.

-Now you can use it to answer stuff like this…
+Now you COULD use it to answer stuff like this…

 - How many colours does it come in?